Fat free gingerbread popcorn with maple syrup and gingerbread spices! If you love gingerbread and caramel corn, you’re going to love this easy recipe!

 It’s like the marriage of gingerbread and caramel corn!
 Two things I absolutely love, especially during the holidays.

-This amazing popcorn has no butter or oil, and no refined sugar!
+This amazing flavored popcorn has no butter or oil, and no refined sugar!
+But it’s absolutely scrumptious!

-If you love caramel corn and gingerbread, you’re going to absolutely love this!
-It’s perfect for snacking on while you’re watching a movie, or for bringing to a holiday party.
+If you love caramel corn and gingerbread, you’re going to absolutely love this homemade gingerbread popcorn!
+It’s the perfect holiday treat for snacking on while you’re watching a movie, or for bringing to a holiday party.

 What’s in this gingerbread popcorn?